valerie-makes/use-dom-id/README.md

 ### `resetRenderContext()`

 Resets render context variables, including the next ID.
-Useful to run before calling `renderToString()` in a server application such as Express, and before tests to ensure predictable outputs.
+Useful to run before calling `renderToString()` in a server application such as Express, and before running tests, to ensure predictable outputs.

 ```ts
 import { resetRenderContext } from "@valerie-makes/use-dom-id";